Vyral/mcpherson-sisters/_posts/2020-09-03-q-can-buyers-take-advantage-of-our-minneapolis-market.md

 * Jumbo loan: 3.5%
 * 10-year ARM jumbo loan: 3.125%

 That being said, if you’re a buyer who’s feeling a little discouraged, now’s the time to take advantage of these interest rates.
-Also, **your competition is getting more manageable because summer is wrapping up, kids are headed back to school, and families have other things to think about.** Plus, we know plenty of tips and tricks to help get your offer accepted for your dream home.&nbsp;
+Also, **your competition is becoming more manageable because summer is wrapping up, kids are headed back to school, and families have other things to think about.** Plus, we know plenty of tips and tricks to help get your offer accepted for your dream home.&nbsp;

 If you’d like to know more about our Minneapolis market or have any other real estate needs, don’t hesitate to reach out to us.
 We’re here to help.
-Also, be sure to catch our next video where we’ll be joined by Lisa Wells of CrossCountry Mortgage so she can give her thoughts on the current market.&nbsp;
+Be sure to catch our next video where we’ll be joined by Lisa Wells of CrossCountry Mortgage so she can give her thoughts on the current market.&nbsp;